🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 We've talked about them before over and over and over again.

-The flash point is ice right now in Los Angeles and Portland and Chicago and pretty much anywhere in the country right now, even in Dallas with the the shooting that we had here.
+The flashpoint is ICE right now in Los Angeles, in Portland, in Chicago, and pretty much anywhere in the country right now, even in Dallas with the shooting that we had here.

-Um I think Trump is doing a masterful job at saying we will, we will, we will on the true we'll send troops, we'll send troops, we'll send troops, and then saying no, no, no, no, no, and actually coming out really hard against it, but then also not doing anything about the problem.
+And then saying, no, no, no, no, no, and actually coming out really hard against it, but then also not doing anything about the problem.

 Yeah.

-And I think what he's done differently in Chicago, or what's happened differently, I don't know if the you know the president really affected this or not, but Chicago has gone a step further than anybody else in saying, okay, now we're signing executive orders for the city from the mayor saying you can't use any of these facilities that are owned by the city.
+And I think what he's done differently in Chicago or what's happened differently, I don't know if the president really affected this or not, but Chicago has gone a step further than anybody else in saying, okay, now we're signing executive orders for the city from the mayor saying you can't use any of these facilities that are owned by the city.

 You can't be on that property at all.

-And also, you know, we now we have the recording.
+And also, you know, we now have the recording.

-The mayor tried to come out and say, well, it was just a miscommunication.
+The mayor tried to come out and say, well, there was just a miscommunication.

 We have the recording.